Frequently Asked Questions

 You can also use the photocopier to scan documents directly to email for free.
 Please ask at the enquiry desk for help.

 Further information about photocopying, including Copyright Regulations and how to print from the MCS computers to the photocopier, is available in the Library on the main notice board.

 Scanning is via two Epson V500 scanners installed on two ground floor MCS workstations: one connected to a Windows PC and the other connected to the Mac.
 To scan you must use on of the workstations connected to a scanner.
 Once logged in, just start operating the scanner and the scanning application will start up on the computer.
 It is best to scan using the default set up—unless you are confident about what you are doing.
 Basic instructions are kept next to the scanner.
 For comprehensive instructions on using the scanner see this Epson User Guide.
 It is also possible to scan on the photocopier – please speak to staff for instructions.

 What’s the best way to access online journals?

-Most academic journals are now available full text online as well as in printed ‘hard copy’ form (and some are now only online).
-An online version of journal is usually called an ‘electronic journal’ or ‘ejournal’.
-Using the Newton catalogue, (via Newton or LibrarySearch) you can search for any journal by title and a link to the online version will be listed when it is available.
+Most academic journals are now available full text online as well as in printed ‘hard copy’ form (and many are now only online).
+An online version of a journal is usually called an ‘electronic journal’ or ‘ejournal’.
+Using iDiscover, you can search for any journal by title and a link to the online version will be listed when it is available.